Smallqode/Shoe-Seller-Landing-Page-/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is an open source.